the-deep-learners/deep-learning-illustrated/installation/README.md

 ## GPU Considerations

-Most of the examples in these LiveLessons involve relatively small (in Deep Learning terms) data sets so you will be in great shape using your CPU alone for training the models.
-That said, some of the later notebooks in these LiveLessons will train much more quickly if you employ a GPU.
+Most of the examples in this repo involve relatively small (in Deep Learning terms) data sets so you will be in great shape using your CPU alone for training the models.
+That said, some of the notebook covered later in our book will train much more quickly if you employ a GPU.
 Alternatively, you may enjoy leveraging the efficient, highly-parallelised computations that a GPU affords for your own projects.
 Whatever the reason, here are TensorFlow GPU instructions for [Mac/Unix](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/step_by_step_MacOSX_install.md#bonus-training-models-with-an-nvidia-gpu) or [Windows](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/windows_TF_GPU.md).